osmdavi/osmdavi/README.md

 ## Hi there my name is Davi👋

 # Professional Statement
-My name is Davier.
-I am driven by my passion to help others.
-I enjoy team collaborations and solving complex problems.
+I am driven by my passion to help others and motivated to expand my knowledge of data analysts.
+I deeply enjoy communicating and collaborating with teams and solving complex problems.

 ### About Me

-- Final-semester college student, pursuing the Google Cybersecurity Certificate
+- Final-semester college student, pursuing a Bachelor of Science in Information Systems
 - Skilled in troubleshooting, SQL, and Python
 - Strong communicator, able to bridge technical and non-technical teams
 - Interested in data visualization and strategic reporting